performant-commits/performantcommits/README.md

  > A sleeker, more performant way of writing better, more efficient, and understandable commit messages for teams and individuals.

- This project is quite new.
-More details, instructions, and content to come.
+More details, instructions, and content to come - just a commit specification I developed for my friends and I and wanted to share its details on GitHub.

  The landing page is built and maintained in React, TypeScript, and NextJS.
 Deployed on Vercel.